-During this spring we have had two meetings to discuss analytical perspectives in our paper on the effects of COVID-19 on the arts and cultural sectors across the countries represented by our project team members.
+During the spring of 2021 we have had two meetings to discuss analytical perspectives in our paper on the effects of COVID-19 on the arts and cultural sectors across the countries represented by our project team members.
 Our meetings are still digital, but hopefully during autumn we will have the chance to meet physically.

 Our project partner Christian Handke, from Erasmus University Rotterdam, has published a working paper together with Carolina Dalla Chiesa.
 The paper concerns how cultural economics provide a useful structure to explain much of the crowdfunding phenomenon.

 Digital meetings has been the norm for this project, although it reads from the minutes from this meeting that “we still miss people”.
-The third meeting was held on November 13th, and the main point was to keep everybody updated on the progress in the different work packages, as well as discussing analytical perspectives in the further work.
+The third meeting was held on November 13th 2021, and the main point was to keep everybody updated on the progress in the different work packages, as well as discussing analytical perspectives in the further work.